-This virtual exhibit is the first in a series of four focusing on the accomplishments of women featured on stamps.
+This virtual exhibition is the first in a series of four focusing on the accomplishments of women featured on stamps.
 In Women on Stamps: Part 1, we acknowledge the efforts of pioneering women and early government leaders who entered previously unexplored territories - from the frontier to the Senate floor.

-This virtual exhibit is the third in a series of four focusing on the accomplishments of women featured on stamps.
+This virtual exhibition is the third in a series of four focusing on the accomplishments of women featured on stamps.
 In Women on Stamps: Part 3, we feature women who have made significant contributions to the visual arts and literature.

-This virtual exhibit is the fourth in a series of four focusing on the accomplishments of women featured on stamps.
+This virtual exhibition is the fourth in a series of four focusing on the accomplishments of women featured on stamps.
 In Women on Stamps: Part 4, we feature women who have made significant contributions to the performing arts.

 When there were no academic journals to counter racist scholarship, Dr. Carter G. Woodson created one.
 When no professional presses would accept materials about African Americans, he founded one.
 Former Smithsonian Fellow Kimberly D. Brown explores Woodson and the origins of Black History Month.
 Adapted from the National Museum of American History Blog.

-African-Americans on Postage Stamps
+African Americans on Postage Stamps

 Since the founding of the United States, African Americans have played a pivotal role in the shaping of American history and heritage.
 Their contributions to America have included the fields highlighted by the 1940 Famous Americans and many more.
-This exhibit showcases the black experience in the United States through the lens of American postage stamps.
+This virtual exhibition showcases the black experience in the United States through the lens of American postage stamps.

 One of America's Greatest Civil Rights Pioneers